THTRFLM 2CP3 Culture And Performance

 *Please be advised that I cannot accept papers via email.

 *Please retain a copy of your submitted paper.

-If you would like individual help on improving writing skills, please contact the Student Success Centre, which offers Writing Support Services through Peer Mentor and Writing Assistant appointments and the Writing Process Workshop.
-The Centre is located in Gilmour Hall 110. http://studentsuccess.mcmaster.ca/academic-skills/writing-support-services.html.
+If you would like individual help on improving writing skills, please contact the Student Success Centre, which offers Writing Support Services.
+The Centre is located in Gilmour Hall 110.
+Online, please go to http://studentsuccess.mcmaster.ca/academic-skills/writing-support-services.html.
 You will find information on Writing Assistance, Student Resources including Writing Resources.

 -Your paper should be 5 pages double-spaced (approximately 1500 words).
 Avoid writing a paper shorter or longer than the required length.
 Pages over the required length will be evaluated, and they will not lower the grade.
 However, a paper of 4.5 pages or less will be considered underwritten.
 The marks will be deducted as follows: 2.5 marks from your grade out of 100 for a paper ½ page short; 5 marks from your grade out of 100 for a paper 1 page short, etc.. *Please pay attention to the following problems that can contribute to an underwritten paper: a large margin at the top of page 1 (because no cover page has been provided), oversize margins at the sides and/or bottom of the page, excessive spacing between paragraphs, oversize font, and numbering your cover page as page 1.